LibCodeGen/.github/README.md

 ## SQBE
 The current attempt at reformatting the code base from QBE to something suitable for use in a library format, is [SQBE](https://github.com/LibCodeGen/sqbe).

+## QFE
+The experimental front-end to go with QBE.